ethancjackson/foodprice-forecasting/README.md

 11. Run the notebook `forecasting-ensemble-final.ipynb` to produce this year's forecasts and analysis.

 ## Our Results

+The results of our retrospective (model selection) experiment are summarized below.
+The ensemble configurations in the middle column were then used to fit the final forecasting models used to produce our contribution to the 2022 Canada's Food Price Report.

 |                          Category                         |                                                                        Best   Ensemble                                                                       |     Average   MAPE (± Std.
 Dev.)    |
 |:---------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------:|